jidindinesh/jidindinesh.github.io/_posts/2019-02-08-Broadcasting-With-Pytorch.md

 I heard about **Broadcasting** for the first time in Lesson 9 of Jeremy Howard's [Introduction to Machine Learning for Coders](http://course18.fast.ai/ml).
 Jeremy went on and on about how important Broadcasting was...

-*"The most important programming concept taught in this course and possibly the most important programming concept you will ever need to build machine learning algorithms. "*
+>*The most important programming concept taught in this course and possibly the most important programming concept you will ever need to build machine learning algorithms.*

-*"Very few people in DataScience or Machine Learning community understand broadcasting. "*
+>*Very few people in DataScience or Machine Learning community understand broadcasting.*

-*"If you get good at Broadcasting, you will have this super useful skill that very very few people have. "*
+>*If you get good at Broadcasting, you will have this super useful skill that very very few people have.*

 These wise words should be enough to pull you through to the end of the article.